-Those of us living in the Northwest have been experiencing a very ejoyarly Spring.
+Those of us living in the Northwest have been experiencing a very early Spring.
 It has been stunningly beautiful, as almost all the trees are in bloom.

 While reveling in this beauty, have you noticed increased kapha symptoms like congestion and sluggishness upon waking?
 Blurry eyes, sinus congestion, sore throat and perhaps body fatigue or generalized joint pain?